scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Changes made to drafts since ISE submission.
 This section is to be removed before publication.

+## draft-dekater-scion-dataplane-05
+{:numbered="false"}

+- Abstract: mention goal and that document is not an Internet Standard

 ## draft-dekater-scion-dataplane-04
 {:numbered="false"}
  - Moved SCMP specification to draft-dekater-scion-controlplane